MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-02-01-soundslice.markdown

 AG: That's awesome.
 Can you tell us about how you ended up building the sheet music component and where that has led...
 Actually, you should probably talk about what the product offerings are.
 What do you sell through Soundslice and what are your different customers like?
 {: .interviewer }

 AH: There are three parts of the product/business.
-One is that you can buy--it's a [lesson marketplace&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/learn/)--you can buy music lessons through our site.
+One is that you can buy--it's a [lesson marketplace&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.soundslice.com/learn/)--you can buy music lessons through our site.
 It's pre-recorded music lessons and we've got 10 courses at the moment and a couple dozen transcriptions of music <span class="important">all done by indie artists and they get the majority of the revenue.
 70%.</span>
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/oqyJ8n-LXeU" frameborder="0" allowfullscreen></iframe></div>